RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 tools/rna_tools/bin/make_rna_rosetta_ready.py <pdb file>
 ```

-Can I specify non-Watson-Crick pairs? <a name="Can-I-specify-non-Watson-Crick-pairs?" />
+Can I specify non-Watson-Crick pairs?
 -------------------------------------

 You can also specify base pairs that must be forced, even at the expense of creating temporary chainbreaks, in the params file, with a line like: